St. Stephen's Episcopal Church

 The Women of St. Stephen's

 The Women of St. Stephen's offer a wide range of volunteer opportunities, including working in their shop, the May Fair House; preparing foods to sell in the May Fair House; Gracious Gourmets, who prepare meals for those who have recently welcomed a new baby or suffered a loss; and other opportunities.
-Please visit the Women of St. Stephen's page for more information, or contact Beverly Bates, president.
+Please visit the Women of St. Stephen's page for more information, or contact Eleanor Washburn, president.